sura1-0-1/business-development/UbiquityOS-User-Manual/developer_onboarding/getting-started/step-by-step-onboarding/README.md

     Follow the prompts to verify your account.
 Secure your account with two-factor authentication.

-Then, go to the devpool directory and log it with your GitHub account.
+Then, go to the DevPool directory and log it with your GitHub account.

 <figure><img src="../../../.gitbook/assets/image (6) (1).png" alt=""><figcaption></figcaption></figure>